 5.2.
-Karst topography/sinkholes and basins were noted along the alignment.
+Karst topography/sinkholes and basins were noted within the study area.
 Sinkholes or solution cavities identified within the construction limits that are not accepting drainage should be filled and/or capped in accordance with Section 215 of the current edition of the Standard Specifications for Road and Bridge Construction.

-A sinkhole was noted within the study area that is currently utilized for drainage purposes.
 Any sinkholes utilized for drainage purposes for the new roadway construction should incorporate adequate measures to minimize water infiltration into the subgrade and erosion control measures to minimize siltation of open sinkholes.
+The Design Team should inventory the sinkholes and other karst features, such as caves, along the proposed alignment.
+The inventory should note whether or not the sinkhole accepts drainage.